ecorpet/docker/README.md

 This Proof Of Concept will offer you:
 - LAMP server
-- Node server ( Pending: still folder location to improve ... )
+- PHP Blackfire tools
 - Phpmyadmin
 - Smtp mail server with inbox interface
+- RabbitMQ server ( Pending: still test to validate ... )
-- Blackfire tools ( Php code analysis )
+- Node server ( Pending: still folder location to improve ... )

 ### Requirements